Save it with science

-Join our mailing list to be notified of upcoming Bioblitz events, and to contribute to our Blue Derby Wild, DigiVol Wildlife Spotter expeditions online.
+Join our mailing list to be notified of upcoming events, and to contribute to our Blue Derby Wild, DigiVol Wildlife Spotter expeditions online.

-Citizen science surveys enable every day people to make a direct contribution to research, increase their scientific understanding, and immerse themselves in the forests and it's complex ecosystems with the support of trained scientists.
+Citizen science surveys enable every day people to make a direct contribution to research, increase scientific understanding, and immerse themselves in the forests and it's complex ecosystems with the support of trained scientists.

 Blue Derby Wild hold frequent citizen science events in threatened forests of NE Tasmania to expand our understanding of the area and it's conservation values.

 The eastern slopes of the Blue Tier is the cradle of the forests of northern Tasmania.
 It's where Gondwana forests retreated during the last ice age, finding refuge from the ice sheets and repopulating the landscape as the glaciers retreated.

 The Myrtle and Eucalyptus regnan trees of north east Tasmania are genetically distinct from the rainforest in the west of Tasmania, and Australia.

 The Gondwana Rainforests are so-named because the fossil records indicate that when Gondwana existed it was covered by rainforests containing some of the same species living today.